Seaside Village Historic District: Seaside Village 1950–present

 Bridgeport Housing sold Seaside Village along with four other developments to the Farm Bureau Insurance Group in February 1954.
 In September 1954, tenants accepted a cooperative ownership plan which was offered to them by the Farm Bureau.
 This was the first privately owned housing co-operative in Connecticut.
 Each of the five developments (Seaside Village, Bridgeport Park Apartments, Bridgeport Garden Apartments, Bridgeport Wilmot Apartments, and Bridgeport Gateway Apartments) had their own President and Board of Directors elected by their leaseholders.
 The average sales price was $3,280.
 Terms were 20% down with the balance paid over 20 years at five percent interest.
 The average monthly payment was $18 for the mortgage and $22 for the common charges.
 In October 1954, Seaside Village installed gas furnaces in the basements of nearly all of the units.
 The common charges went up $5 per month for the units that converted to gas heat.

 In 1957 a unit came on the market for $4,200.
 The common charges were $45 per month.
-In the 1960s units were listed between $3,100 to $8,000.
+In the 1960s units were listed between $3,100 and $8,000.
 Common charges were $35 to $46 per month.
-In the 1970s units were listed between $8,500 to $15,500.
-Common charges were between $35 to $64 per month.
+In the 1970s units were listed between $8,500 and $15,500.
+Common charges were between $35 and $64 per month.

 In 1973 a certificate of beautification was given to Seaside Village based on the “continued cleanliness and beauty that has prevailed in these homes.
 It is a great source of pride to Bridgeport to have, in its midst, a group of citizens who maintain such standards year in and year out.”

 In 1975, there was an article in the newspaper about families in Seaside Village burning their 20-year mortgages, which were obtained when the co-op was formed in 1954.
 Villagers celebrated with a day-long picnic at the Village's Little League field.

 On September 26, 1990, Seaside Village was officially listed on the National Register of Historic Places as the “Seaside Village Historic District.”
 It was stated that “alterations to this complex are slight” and goes on to cite the oriel windows, 6/6 windows topped by brick arches, wood shutters, various classically inspired door surrounds, with a predominant theme of Tuscan Doric.
 “While the steep pitches of the roofs represent an attempt to adapt an early eighteenth-century southern form to a northern climate, the careful massing of the buildings, their Colonial Revival design vocabulary, and studied placement along picturesque, tree-lined streets all consciously recall Old New England villages, where outbuildings and extensions have been added over time to the original house.”
 They also stated that it “survives with surprising architectural integrity as the last of four U.S. Housing Corporation projects in Bridgeport.”